nicksmith100/mp3-fotl/README.md

     </details>

-- **Key Info**: Provides a form allowing key information about the festival to be submitted by admins, in particular:
+- **Key Info**: Provides a form allowing key information about the festival to be submitted by admins and saved in the database, in particular:
   - Start date
   - End date
-  - Stage names
+  - Stage names (as comma separated values)
   - Whether the Schedule should be displayed on the Line-up page (toggle switch)
   - Main image for the Home page (with a preview of the current image)
   - Banner heading and text for the Home page
   - Fundraising link accessible through the button on the Home page

-  The page includes a button to save changes, as well as one to delete the event.
+  The image is uploaded to the [Cloudinary](https://cloudinary.com/) image hosting platform, which returns a unique ID for the image.
+The ID is stored in the database and used along with a base URL to render the image wherever it is required.

+  The page includes a **Save changes** button.
+It also includes a **Delete event** button, although this actually submits blank values to the database (or 01-01-1900 in the case of dates), rather than actually deleting the entry in the database.

   <details><summary>Key Info</summary>